Petr Kellner: Relations with politicians

 PPF Group has often operated in state-regulated business (insurance, banking, telecommunications), so intermingling with the politics was inherent.
 Three politicians are clearly linked to Kellner.
 The first is Václav Klaus, firstly the Czechoslovak Minister of Finance during times of voucher privatization, later Prime Minister and Czech president.
 After he retired from active politics in 2013, his Václav Klaus Institute was funded by PPF banka from PPF Group.
 The second is Ivan Kočárník, who served as Czech Minister of Finance from 1992 to 1997, during the privatization of Česká pojišt'ovna into the hands of PPF Group.
-After he retired from active politics in 1997 he was a member of the board of directors from 1997 to 2000 of Česká pojišt'ovna and a member of its supervisory board from 2000 to 2007.
+After he retired from active politics in 1997, he was a member of the board of directors from 1997 to 2000 of Česká pojišt'ovna and a member of its supervisory board from 2000 to 2007.
 The third is Kellner's top lobbyist Vladimír Mlynář, the first Czech Minister of Informatics, who works for PPF Group since 2010.

 Wealth

 As of 2013, Kellner owned 98.93% of the PPF investment and financial group.

 In 2006, he was first time listed in Forbes list of billionaires with estimated net worth at US$3 billion and as 224th wealthiest man in the world.
 In 2007, he was 119th with US$6 billion; in 2008 he was 91st with US$9.3 billion.
 In 2009, he was 76th with US$6 billion.
 In 2010 he was 89th with US$7.6 billion; according to the Czech weekly Týden, the estimates were lower, however, approx. US$4 billion.

 In 2015, Kellner ranked #137 on the Forbes list with an estimated wealth of US$9.2 billion (2015).
 In August 2016, he ranked #102 with US$11.4 billion, making him the wealthiest person in the Czech Republic.
 In 2018, Kellner ranked #88, with US$15.5 billion.
 In 2020 he ranked #68 with US$14.9 billion.
 In October 2020, Czech Forbes listed him as the richest person in the Czech Republic with net worth 293 billion CZK (around US$13 billion at the time).

 In 2010 he bought a Boeing 737-700 BBJ1 as his business airplane.
 It was registered P4-NGK and was operated by ABS Jets.
 After his death in 2021, the 737 was used to repatriate his body back to the Czech Republic.
-He lived in an extensive residence in the village of Podkozí near Prague, and owned a number of other properties in various countries.
-He also owned one of the largest collections of photographs taken by Josef Sudek.
+His home was in an extensive residence, in the village of Podkozí near Prague.
+He also owned a number of other properties in several countries.
+He possessed one of the largest collections of photographs taken by Josef Sudek who was best known for his neo-romantic photography.

-He was an avid fan of the Jára Cimrman plays, as result PPF Group is a sponsor of Jára Cimrman Theatre since 1999.
+He was an avid fan of the Jára Cimrman plays, as a result, PPF Group is a sponsor of Jára Cimrman Theatre since 1999.